pietrygamat/logiops/Configuration.md

 Refer to the actions section for more information.

 ### dpi
-This is an optional integer field that defines the DPI for a mouse that supports adjustable DPI. (e.g. `dpi: 1000;`)
+This is an optional integer/array field that defines the DPI for a mouse that supports adjustable DPI. (e.g. `dpi: 1000;`)

+If your mouse has multiple sensors, you may define separate DPIs for those sensors by using an array and placing the value in the sensor's index (e.g. sensor 0: 1000 dpi, sensor 1: 800 dpi -> `dpi: [1000, 800]`)

 ### smartshift
 This is an optional object field that defines the SmartShift settings for a mouse that supports it.